beetee17/beetee17.github.io/yata.md

 - Habit Tracker
 - Pomodoro Timer

+## [0.5.0 (12)] - 2022-08-31
+### Changed
+- Add icons beside task list titles.
+Therefore, now intent indicators are hidden in anytime and someday views

+### Fixed
+- Fix bulk select bottom bar starting in the wrong position.
+- Improve stability of area/project notes view (still requires further improvements).

 ## [0.5.0 (11)] - 2022-08-27
+### Added
+- Add placeholder to area tasks list if it is empty

+### Changed
+- Flag tasks that are due tomorrow as well.
+(Might make this a customisable setting)
+- Exclude parsing {some digit}: as a date.
+For example, Watch Lecture 9: Title would be parsed as 9am due to the 9:

 ### Fixed
 - Fix fatal bug when navigating around the app which was only recoverable by force quitting the app
 - Fix tasks lists were not animating
+- Fix task notes text cursor jumping to the end (was not actually fixed in the previous version)
+- Fix quick add tag selector not dismissing when quick add dismisses
+- Reset tapped tags when selector is dismissed

 ## [0.5.0 (10)] - 2022-08-26